 The book revisits the travelogue framework used in The Slow Road to Gore, though the similarities end there.
 While Gore was a Dionysian, cartoonish affair, Laments is far darker in tone, and way more in line with my “retreat” into the forms of 19th century Symbolism.
 Now, I’m calling on the old gods.

 The composition of the book version of Paper Road Laments is proceeding, based on the modified cut-up technique that emerged with Seclusion Data, and which was refined in the production of Time of the Archons.

 Although, some of the poems in Paper Road Laments have emerged from incubation without recourse to this method.
 They have been arriving fully formed.
 The Muse has her ways!

-Once completed, Alex is planning to offer the publication as an e-book on Amazon Kindle, alongside three previous titles.
+Once completed, Alex is planning to offer the publication as a printed book, and as an e-book.